stefansimik/nautilus_trader_examples/docs/FAQ.md

 - Could implement a DataFrame-based wrangler
 - Alternatively, might add a specific loader similar to Databento or Tardis

-### Q: [ERROR] TRADER-000.Portfolio: Cannot calculate account state: insufficient data for USDT/USD
+### Q: If you get error: TRADER-000.Portfolio: Cannot calculate account state: insufficient data for USDT/USD
 This is because you set balance USD rather USDT, just search for USD to locate it and replace.